y-hatano-github/aclock/README.md

 # 🕒 aclock
 A colorful analog clock for the terminal, built with Golang.

+## ⚙️ Features

+- ⏰ Colorful analog clock rendered directly in your terminal
+- 🎨 Customizable color scheme for all clock elements
+- 🧩 No dependencies — just a single binary
+- 🖥️ Cross-platform binaries (Windows, macOS, Linux)

 ## 💾 Download
 Pre-built binaries are available for Windows, macOS, and Linux.

 👉 Get the latest release here:
 https://github.com/y-hatano-github/aclock/releases/latest

 ## 🚀 Quick start
 ### 🐧 Linux